ajmal017/augustus/README.md

 - Of the traders,by the traders,for the traders.
 - Free and for free.
 ## Contribution
-The author is very appreciated for any useful and issues and PRs.
+The author is very appreciated for any useful issues and pull requests.
 ## Roadmap
 Now it is in an actively early development stage.
 Still need some time for the formal release.
 Do not use it in the production environment now.
 ## License